HMS Barfleur (D80): Service

-On 22 June 1953, Barfleur was ordered out of Malta to rescue survivors from a RAF Handley Page Hastings aircraft which had crashed in the Gulf of Sidra while on a flight between Castel Benito, Tripoli, Libya and RAF Habbaniya, Iraq.
+On 22 June 1953, Barfleur was ordered out of Malta to rescue survivors from an RAF Handley Page Hastings aircraft which had crashed in the Gulf of Sidra while on a flight between Castel Benito, Tripoli, Libya and RAF Habbaniya, Iraq.
 After picking up the sixteen passengers and crew, who were uninjured, the destroyer brought them back to Malta.
 In December 1954, Barfleur returned to British waters so that her crew could have Christmas leave at home.

 The destroyer was involved in the Suez War in 1956, taking part in the Allied landings in early November.
 Barfleur returned home later in the year for the last time to join the Home Fleet.

 In 1958, Barfleur was put in Reserve before being placed on the disposal list and broken up at Dalmuir in 1966.